22008837/Control-of-Relay-Using-IoT-controller/README.md

 #### NAME: Prabha C
 #### REG NO: 212222110032

-# EX 2 Control of Relay Using IoT controller
+# EX.NO 2: Control of Relay Using IoT controller

 ##  AIM:
 To control the Relay using Arduino controller